 (a) Upon receipt of notification of the division's determination that the application is administratively complete, the applicant for a new permit, permit renewal or major modification shall give written notice of the application, by certified mail, return receipt requested, to the surface owners of record within one mile of the facility, the county commission of the county where the facility site is located, the appropriate city officials if the facility site is within city limits or within one mile of the city limits, and any affected federal, tribal or pueblo governmental agency.
+The division may extend the distance requirements for notice if the division determines that the proposed facility has the potential to adversely impact fresh water, public health, safety or the environment at a distance greater than one mile.
 The applicant shall furnish proof that it has given the required notices.